Toothbrush: Precursors

 Before the invention of the toothbrush, a variety of oral hygiene measures had been used.
 This has been verified by excavations during which tree twigs, bird feathers, animal bones and porcupine quills were recovered.

 The predecessor of the toothbrush is the chew stick.
 Chew sticks were twigs with frayed ends used to brush the teeth while the other end was used as a toothpick.
 The earliest chew sticks were discovered in Sumer in southern Mesopotamia in 3500 BC, an Egyptian tomb dating from 3000 BC, and mentioned in Chinese records dating from 1600 BC.

-The Indian way of using tooth wood for brushing is presented by the Chinese Monk Yijing (635–713 CE) when he describes the rules for Monks in his book:
+The Indian way of using tooth wood for brushing is presented by the Chinese Monk Yijing (635–713 CE) when he describes the rules for monks in his book:

 "Every day in the morning, a monk must chew a piece of tooth wood to brush his teeth and scrape his tongue, and this must be done in the proper way.
-Only after one has washed one’s hands and mouth may one make salutations.
+Only after one has washed one's hands and mouth may one make salutations.
 Otherwise both the saluter and the saluted are at fault.
 In Sanskrit, the tooth wood is known as the dantakastha—danta meaning tooth, and kastha, a piece of wood.
 It is twelve finger-widths in length.
 The shortest is not less than eight finger-widths long, resembling the little finger in size.
 Chew one end of the wood well for a long while and then brush the teeth with it."

-The Greeks and Romans used toothpicks to clean their teeth, and toothpick-like twigs have been excavated in Qin Dynasty tombs.
-Chew sticks remain common in Africa, the rural Southern United States, and in the Islamic world the use of chewing stick miswak is considered a pious action and has been prescribed to be used before every prayer five times a day.
+The Greeks and Romans used toothpicks to clean their teeth, and toothpick-like twigs have been excavated in Qin dynasty tombs.
+Chew sticks remain common in Africa, the rural Southern United States, and in the Islamic world, the use of the chewing stick, miswak, is regarded as a pious action and is prescribed for use before every prayer, occurring five times a day.
 Miswaks have been used by Muslims since the 7th century.
 Twigs of Neem Tree have been used by ancient Indians.
 Neem, in its full bloom, can aid in healing by keeping the area clean and disinfected.
 In fact, even today, Neem twigs called datun are used for brushing teeth in India, although not hugely common.